mohamuhsin/animal-fun-facts/README.md

 **5.** We could fill in the empty string assigned to title if we wanted, but we could also leave it blank and let the JSX use a default value instead.

 Using the ternary operator, let the < h1 > heading use ‘Click an animal for a fun fact’ as the default if title is an empty string.

+6.
+It’s time to call our root‘s render() method.

+Let’s pass in animalFacts as the JSX expression that we want to be compiled and rendered.

+When finished, click Save.
+If all goes well, we should see the text ‘Click an animal for a fun fact!’ appear on the screen!